Use French tarragon fresh whole or ground with fish and shellfish, chicken, eggs, salad greens, or tomatoes.

 French tarragon has a spicy anise flavor with a basil note and a sweet aftertaste.
 Its leaves hint of pine and licorice.

 The flavor of French tarragon diffuses quickly in dishes so it is best used sparingly.
-Add finely chopped tarragon to soups and cooked vegetables such a beans, beets, cabbage, cauliflower, and broccoli.
+Add finely chopped tarragon to soups and cooked vegetables such as beans, beets, cabbage, cauliflower, and broccoli.

-- Tarragon is the principal flavoring in béarnaise sauce and white and brown sauces for chicken and veal and can be added to butters, vinegars, and marinades.
+- Tarragon is the principal flavoring in béarnaise sauce and white and brown sauces for chicken and veal and can be added to butter, vinegar, and marinades.

 - Tarragon butter is simple to make; it can be frozen and is an easy way to add tarragon to many cooked dishes.
-Here’s how: For each 2 tablespoons of softened butter, add 1 teaspoon of finely chopped tarragon, 1 teaspoon fresh lemon juice, and salt to taste.
+Here’s how: For every 2 tablespoons of softened butter, add 1 teaspoon of finely chopped tarragon, 1 teaspoon of fresh lemon juice, and salt to taste.

 - French tarragon is one of the fines herbes—the classic quartet of chervil, chives, parsley, and tarragon that is essential to French cooking.
 The fines herbes are chopped finely and added to cooked foods just before serving.
 While long cooking will diminish the aroma of tarragon, it will not diminish its flavor.

 French tarragon has slender, spiky green leaves rarely more than an inch (2.5 cm) long.
 The leaves can be harvested when required and whole stems can be used for drying after midsummer.

 There are two substitutes for French tarragon, but neither is preferred.
 Russian tarragon is coarser in appearance than French tarragon and is bitter tasting.
 Mexican tarragon is actually a species of marigold and is used sometimes in place of French tarragon, particularly in the southern United States.

 How to choose tarragon